electricitymaps/electricitymaps-contrib/README.md

 ## Contribute
 Want to help?
 First of all, we'd like to invite you to join us on slack at [http://slack.tmrow.co](http://slack.tmrow.co).
 On Slack you can see what we are working on and get in touch with other contributors.
-If you get stuck, you can write a message in our channel #electricitymap.
+Also, if you get stuck, you can write a message in our channel #electricitymap.

 You can contribute by
 - **[helping us to add a new region on the map](#adding-a-new-region)**